Two antenna cables,

 school yearbook dedicated to the end of WZZQ,

-and this was a yearbook that was published a full year later!!
+and this was a yearbook that was published a MORE THAN A YEAR later!!
 Everyone in

 the school considered it the most important event of the school year --